What is the best skirting board paint in the UK?

-Application of this paint is very simple and you can expect to get a professional finish if used in conjuncture with the Aqua undercoat although the matching undercoat isn’t strictly necessary depending on the condition of your skirting boards.
+Application of this paint is very simple and you can expect to get a professional finish if used in conjunction with the Aqua undercoat although the matching undercoat isn’t strictly necessary depending on the condition of your skirting boards.

-The water based satin is so convenient that you can apply it using either a brush or a roller although for precision purposes, we’d always paint our skirting boards with a brush only.
+The water-based satin is so convenient that you can apply it using either a brush or a roller although, for precision purposes, we’d always paint our skirting boards with a brush only.

 In terms of durability it’s very hardwearing and only gets tougher over time as it cures.
 It’s a good idea to avoid coming into contact with it for around a couple of weeks to allow it to fully harden at which point it’ll be bomb-proof.

-In the painting and decorating profession it’s widely regarded that professionals would either use Johnstone’s Aqua Satin or Benjamin Moore’s Scuff-X (which is far more expensive) to paint their skirting boards.
+In the painting and decorating profession, it’s widely regarded that professionals would either use Johnstone’s Aqua Satin or Benjamin Moore’s Scuff-X (which is far more expensive) to paint their skirting boards.

 In my humble opinion, I would say there’s very little to distinguish the two and when considering the price difference I would vote Johnstone’s Aqua as the best skirting board paint with no hesitation.